DIDSR/DataCard-Metadata/README.md

 The main outputs of the individual modules are data features as well as plots saved in the output directory.

 #### Completeness
-A list of matched, missing, and unexpected data header fields are returned as terminal output.
+A list of matched, missing, and unexpected data header fields is returned as terminal output.
 Visualizations for field and record completeness can also be produced and saved in the `/output` directory.

 #### Coverage